 4. We Eat to Get Energy

-Just like all other animals, humans need the energy to live.
+Just like all other animals, humans need energy to live.
 We get this energy by eating food- either plants or other animals.
-And we use this energy to move, breathe, pump blood, and even think.
+And we use this energy to move, breath, pump blood, and even think.

 All these functions require energy which we get from food.
 In this sense, humans are animals because they need food for survival, just like other animals.